Descanonge/tomate/doc/source/data.rst

 The data object is the main focus of this package, and main gateway to its functionalities.
-It holds the data array itself when loaded, and all the information about variables, coordinates, and files on disk.
+It holds the data array itself when loaded, and all the informations about variables, coordinates, and files on disk.
-It contains a variety of function to load, select, slice, do computations on, or to plot the data.
+It contains a variety of functions to load, select, slice, do computations on, or plot the data.

 * To learn how data files are managed, see :doc:`filegroup`.
-* To learn how information on data and variales are stored see :doc:`variables_info`.
+* To learn how information on data and variables are stored see :doc:`variables_info`.